gkemmey/gray_matter/_posts/2019-03-11-making-a-case-for-turbolinks.md

 }
 ```

 Each `Todo` tracks two items of state 1) whether it's being edited and 2) what the new title is.
-I hate the `newTitle` bit, again we gotta take over something the browser _used to do for us_ -- managing the value currently in an input.
+I hate the `newTitle` bit.
+Again, we gotta take over something the browser _used to do for us_ -- managing the value currently in an input.
 This pattern is just something we have to do in React.
 And it's definitely not simpler than what we had before.
 In fact, React is patently bad at handling forms.

 But in fairness, juggling our "currently being edited" state got better.
 Let's add the JSX: